 ● Don’t show up at work without giving notice;

-● Spend more time taking breaks than actually working.
+● Spend more time taking breaks than working.

-Now that you understand the notions of responsibility and trust, it is time to talk about how you should approach your employer or your employees based on your position within the company.
-In other words, it is time to learn how to properly negotiate so you can gain the best advantage when discussing the increase of salary.
+Now that you understand the notions of responsibility and trust, it is time to talk about how you should approach your employer or your employees based on your position within the company within the construction industry.
+In other words, it is time to learn how to properly negotiate so you can gain the best advantage when discussing the salary increase.

 This usually sends them on a path to grow along with the company which usually turns out to be very profitable for all people involved.

-As the examples used above, the negotiation can actually be pretty simple outside.
+▶️As the examples used above, the negotiation can be pretty simple outside.
 Regardless of the purpose, it usually tends to follow a very strict structure such as “What if I achieve that goal?
 Would you give me compensation for it?”

-Let’s take in a very easy to comprehend example.
+Let’s take a very easy to comprehend example.
 Imagine that you work on a construction site and wish to earn more money.
-It is clear that you won’t see any extra penny without some more implication from your side.
-So, what if you propose your employer to give you more responsibilities once you get your truck driver’s license.
+You won’t see any extra penny without some more implications from your side.
+So, what if you propose your employer give you more responsibilities once you get your truck driver’s license.
 This happens in almost all construction sites

 ✳️ So, at the end of the day, both parties have something to benefit from.